jhonatanfaber/vue-exercises/projects/3º stock_traider/README.md

 > In this project I'm using Vuex to centralize state management, Vue router to create a Single-page Application and axios to connect to my API.

 I have connected my frontend with my own API using axios (check out my API on my github).
-When a user has log in, they will have a token, when this token has expired, they need to sign in again with their credentials.
+When a user has loggued in, they will have a token, when this token has expired, they need to sign in again with their credentials.

 You can sign in as an admin or as a normal user.
 The admin can manage other users (CRUD) (Check out the store.js file to see how I manage all the process in the actions and mutations).